drori200/PokeHaven-1.21.1-ModDevGradle/docs/pvp-capability-tutorial.md

 The segmented infrastructure already registers and attaches the capability for every player:

-- [`PokeHavenCapabilities`](../src/main/java/net/havencore/pokehaven/capabilities/PokeHavenCapabilities.java) registers an `EntityCapability<PlayerGuildData, Void>` and provides `PlayerDataCapability` instances to players during `RegisterCapabilitiesEvent`.
+- [`PokeHavenCapabilities`](../src/main/java/net/havencore/pokehaven/capabilities/PokeHavenCapabilities.java) registers an `EntityCapability<IPlayerData, Void>` and provides `PlayerDataCapability` instances to players during `RegisterCapabilitiesEvent`.
 - `PlayerDataAttachments` configures the underlying [`AttachmentType`](../src/main/java/net/havencore/pokehaven/capabilities/PlayerDataAttachments.java) that persists `PlayerDataAttachment` snapshots.

-Because our new PvP keys piggyback on these systems, no additional providers or event hooks are necessary—any code that obtains the `PlayerGuildData` capability automatically gains access to the new methods.
+Because our new PvP keys piggyback on these systems, no additional providers or event hooks are necessary—any code that obtains the capability gains access to the new methods, and `PlayerDataCapability` already implements both `PlayerGuildData` and `PlayerPVPData`.

 ---